-The theory arose that men hunted had hunted mammoth there, and that surely the Tepexpan Man had died in one of the fights.
+The theory arose that men hunted had hunted mammoth there, and that surely the Tepexpan Man had died in an encounter with one of the beasts.
 The story led to the creation of murals, illustrations, and scale models imagining such a scene, always with a dead man face down.
-The most famous these can be seen at the Chapultepec National Anthropology Museum next to the Santa Isabel mammoth site—and there’s one in the Tepexpan Museum.
+The most famous of these images can be seen at the Chapultepec National Anthropology Museum next to the Santa Isabel mammoth site—and there’s one in the Tepexpan Museum.

 Over time, with new scientific advances, much more was learned about this individual, including through the efforts of anthropologist Santiago Genovés (known for the 1973 “Peace Project” experiment that became known as the “Sex Raft”).
 The person was found to have been younger than thought at the time of death (30 instead of 55), a woman and not a man, and actually just 2,000 years old.
-A 2009 study found that the sample have been contaminated and revised the age to about 4,000 years, well after mammoths had been gone.
+A 2009 study found that the sample have been contaminated and revised the age to about 4,000 years, long after the mammoths had gone extinct in North America.
 Still, the legend of mammoth hunters had already traveled the world.